awslabs/mlspace/frontend/docs/admin-guide/auth-configuration-reference.md

 ## Quick Reference

-This page provides a quick reference for all AUTH_* configuration parameters used in the enhanced authentication system.
+This page provides a quick reference for all AUTH_* configuration parameters used in the authentication system.

 ::: danger OIDC_* PARAMETERS NOT SUPPORTED
 The deprecated `OIDC_*` configuration parameters (such as `OIDC_URL`, `OIDC_CLIENT_NAME`, `OIDC_VERIFY_SSL`, etc.) are **no longer supported**.
 You must use the `AUTH_*` parameters documented on this page.
 See the [Migration Mapping](#migration-mapping) section below for the complete mapping from deprecated to new parameters.